wrogcisco/cisco-dnac-activationcheck/README.md

 - Press enter to close the application
 - You will notice two new files in the same folder with the executable
   - Most important is 'dna-/date/-extracted.json'.
 It should be emailed to emearsupport-dnac-activation@cisco.com for valdiation
   - The other one is a 'dna-/date/.json' file detailing the information gathered.
-Its generated localy and can be deleted
+It's generated localy and can be deleted

 **For Linux OS:**
 - Download the dnactcheck_linux from the Release Tab